nicocvn/emDNA/README.md

 # Project emDNA

-This is the main repository for the emDNA minimization software package developed by Nicholas Clauvelin and currently housed by the Olson Biopolymer Structures laboratory at Rutgers University (New Brunswick, NJ).
+This is the main repository for the emDNA minimization software package developed by Nicholas Clauvelin.
+This is a C++ software package currently housed by the Olson Biopolymer Structures laboratory at Rutgers University (New Brunswick, NJ).

 Organization set-up into three directories: 'emDNA', 'DNASim', and 'Documentation'